Petingo/Pepa/README.md

 # Pepa
-An e-paper display for personalized information.
+An e-paper display for personalized information, including the time, weather, and bus departure time.

 ![](resource/img/WIP_20240119.jpg)